-Along with Her Extraordinary Six Piece Band Returns By Popular Demand
+Along with Her Extraordinary Six Piece Band Return By Popular Demand for Their Fourth Year

 Sample Tracks: Miranda Russell Soundcloud